userfrosting/learn/pages/20.upgrading/03.41-to-42/docs.md

 If assets installation fail, simply delete the `build/package-lock.json` file and the `build/node_modules/` directory.
 You can then run the Bake or `build-assets` command again.

-## Complete change Log

-See the [Changelog](https://github.com/userfrosting/UserFrosting/blob/master/CHANGELOG.md#v420) for the complete list of changes included in this release.

 [#653]: https://github.com/userfrosting/UserFrosting/issues/653
 [#793]: https://github.com/userfrosting/UserFrosting/issues/793